 Laurie has a specialised practice of business and property work.
-He is recommended by Legal500 as a leading junior in both commercial litigation and property litigation.
+He is recommended by Legal500 as a leading junior in commercial litigation and property litigation, and ranked by Chambers and Partners in Chancery: Commercial.

 Laurie’s practice focuses on complex and high-value business and property cases.
 He has significant experience as a trial advocate, appearing alone and as part of a wider counsel team.
 His clients have remarked on his responsiveness, the clarity of his advice, and his ability to deal with tricky situations.